cerebralideas/Cerebral-Coding-Guide/readme.md

 # Front-End Style and Conventions Guide

-#### This is a Living Document is an Attempt to Represent the Baseline for Front-End Development
+#### This Living Document is an Attempt to Represent the Baseline for Front-End Development
 ##### (Contribute: fork, clone, branch, commit, push, pull request.)

 ## Preface

-The following sections outline a _reasonable_ style guide and promote proven conventions to common front-end challenges for modern front-end development and are not meant to be prescriptive.
+The following documents outline a _reasonable_ style guide and promote proven conventions to common challenges for modern front-end development.
 The most important take-away is the **law of code consistency, the use of best practices and proven conventions**.
 Whatever you chose as the style for your project should be considered law.

-Link to this document as a statement of your project's commitment to code style consistency, readability and maintainability.
+Link to this document as a statement of your project's commitment to code consistency, readability and maintainability.
+Three documents will cover each basic, front-end language every front-end dev needs to know — **HTML, CSS and JavaScript**.

 1. ## Contributors:

-	A. ### Current Authors:
+	A. ### Current Author:

 		* Justin Lowery [@cerebralideas](http://twitter.com/cerebralideas), [github](https://github.com/cerebralideas)

-	B. ### Authors of the JavaScript Guide at time of forking from idiomatic.js:
+	B. ### Authors of idiomatic.js (which inspired the JavaScript Guide):

 		* Rick Waldron [@rwaldron](http://twitter.com/rwaldron), [github](https://github.com/rwldrn)
 		* Mathias Bynens [@mathias](http://twitter.com/mathias), [github](https://github.com/mathiasbynens)